vippsas/vipps-login-api/vipps-login-api-faq.md

 ### Why do I get `The client or its related sales unit or merchant does not exist or is not active`?

-This means that the API credentials are for a MSN (Merchant Serial Number) that does not exist, or is not active.
+This means that the API credentials are for an MSN (Merchant Serial Number) that does not exist, or is not active.
 This can happen if the organization number has been deactivated at [Brønnøysundregistrene](https://www.brreg.no).